SiverDX/additional_enchantments/README.md

 - Backports are not being considered at the moment

 ### Known problems
-- The transparency rendering of the `Hunter` enchantment has some issues with transparent blocks (e.g. water)
+- The player transparency rendering of the `Hunter` enchantment has some issues with transparent blocks (e.g. water)
-- The transparency rendering of the `Hunter` enchantment is incompatible with [Skin Layers 3D](https://www.curseforge.com/minecraft/mc-mods/skin-layers-3d)

 # Enchantments
 ### Enchantment Categories